 Congratulations!
 If you’re thinking of moving your application online, you’ve already made the first step towards a more efficient process.
 Online is becoming the preferred method to manage application programs.
-No matter if you manage grants, awards, scholarships or graduate programs.
+No matter if you manage grants, awards, or scholarships.

 However, moving to a fully online solution is daunting.
 Especially, if you’ve managed the application and review process the same way for many years.
 However, here are three easy steps that will ensure a smooth transition:

 - Ask the right questions for your success

 1. Assess your current process and workflows

 What’s the easiest way to start?
 Taking a look at what you already have!
 Putting your process under the microscope will allow you to understand what works well, and what areas need improvement.
 Take a moment to decide what you’d like to keep, and what you’d want to change.